PrekshaYadav/DMDD_Assignment4/Normalization.md

 •	The table qualifies to be in the first normal form.

 •	No columns in all the tables are dependent on each other and hence there is not partial dependency in the dataset.
-The columns in the tables are not retrieved from any of the other column
+The columns in the tables are not retrieved from any of the other column.

 •	University table :- University_name, Chance_of_Admit, university_rating etc are not dependent on each other.

 ![Class Diagram](images/2nf1.jpg)